iglosiggio/floating-preview-window/README.md

-# float-mpv
+# floating-preview-window
-GNOME Shell extension that docks Youtube in any corner upon leaving its current workspace
+GNOME Shell extension that docks any window in any corner upon leaving its current workspace